African blue basil: growing, care & more

 African blue basil: origin and properties

-Botanically speaking, African blue basil belongs to the Lamiaceae family and is a cross between basil (Ocimum basilicum) and camphor basil (Ocimum kilimandscharicum), an African basil plant.
-With consistent warmth and sun, the vigorous plant’s stem becomes woody with age and grows up to 1 m high and very bushy.
-Today, the perennial plant is mostly cultivated in pots in herb gardens.
-However, to grow African blue basil as a perennial, you need to overwinter the frost-sensitive plant properly.
+Botanically speaking, African blue basil belongs to the Lamiaceae family and is a cross between basil (Ocimum basilicum) and camphor basil (Ocimumkilimandscharicum), an African basil plant.
+With consistent warmth and sun, the plant’s stem becomes woody with age and grows up to 1m high and very bushy.
+Today, this perennial shrub is mostly cultivated in pots in herb gardens.
+However, to grow African blue basil as a perennial, you need to overwinter the frost-sensitive herb properly.

 The lower sections of African blue basil’s upright stem are woody.
-The leaves grow on opposite-decussate stalks and form elongated ovals with smooth or slightly serrated edges.
+The leaves grow in an opposite pattern along the stalks, forming elongated ovals with smooth or slightly serrated edges.
 African blue basil flowers from May to October.
 Its pink and purple lipped flowers are clustered together in a spire of whorls.

 Is African blue basil bee friendly?
-Yes, basil is very bee friendly.
-The herb is a continual bloomer, which means the flowering period extends from May to October.
-It is able to nourish bumblebees, wild bees, butterflies and other beneficial insects all summer long.
+Yes, it is very bee-friendly.
+The herb is a non-stop bloomer, meaning the flowering period extends from May to October.
+As such, it is able to feed bumblebees, wild bees, butterflies and other beneficial insects all summer long.

-What is the difference between regular basil and African blue basil?
-African blue basil is one of the perennial basil plants, which are subspecies or cultivars of regular basil.
+What is the difference between common basil and African blue basil?
+African blue basil is a type of perennial basil plant, which are subspecies or cultivars of regular basil.
 The term perennial basil may also refer to entire species and even hybrids, such as the sterile ‘African Blue’.
 As a hybrid of basil and camphor basil, it is very closely related to the common, barely woody kitchen basil.
-While conventional basil grows as a tender, only slightly woody, green annual and is particularly popular as a fresh herb, African blue basil grows as a shrub and is somewhat easier to care for than conventional basil.
-Its flavour is stronger than that of the regular basil.
+While conventional basil grows as a tender, only slightly woody, green annual and is particularly popular as a fresh herb, African blue basil grows as a shrub that is somewhat easier to care for than conventional basil.
+Its flavour is stronger than that of regular basil.

 The best basil cultivars

-African blue basil is not the only woody, shrub forming basil plant.
+African blue basil is not the only woody, perennial basil shrub available.
 The different varieties offer a spectrum of colours and tastes, with some growing more densely than others.
-Discover the most popular perennial basil cultivars here.
+Here are some popular perennial basil cultivars:

 African blue basil: plant care